Chiral anomaly induced nonlinear Nernst and thermal Hall effects in Weyl semimetals: Acknowledgments

 \section{Acknowledgments}

-S.N. acknowledges the National Science Foundation Grant No. DMR-1853048.
-C. Z. and S. T. acknowledge support from ARO Grant No. W911NF-16-1-0182.
-S.T. thanks the NSF-QIS-18-564 for support.
+C. Z. acknowledges support from the National Key R\&D Program of China (Grant No. 2020YFA0308800).
+S. N. acknowledges the National Science Foundation Grant No. DMR-1853048.
+S. T. thanks the ARO Grant No. W911NF-16-1-0182 and Grant No. NSF 2014157 for support.